 Type of Assistance Information about the Terms Home Owner Assistance Program (HOAP) Assists low-income owner occupants in rehabilitating their homes to meet local housing standards and codes.
-Maximum assistance is \$30,000 per building in the form of a 5 to 15 year deferred loans secured by a mortgage.
+Maximum assistance is \$30,000 per building.
 Home Acquisition Program (HAP) Decreases the barriers to homeownership for low-income households for those who currently do not own a home and desire to purchase and rehabilitate a 1 to 4 unit building, condominium or cooperative unit.
-Minimum assistance is \$1,000 and maximum assistance is \$14,900 for the acquisition and \$30,000 for the rehabilitation.
+Minimum assistance is \$1,000 and maximum assistance is \$14,900 for down payment and/or closing costs.
 Senior Housing Rehabilitation Program (SRP) Provides low-to-moderate income persons over the age of 62 owning homes in the City of Albany up to \$5,000 for substantial repairs to housing.
 Assistance is in the form of a deferred grant to be forgiven over a 3 year period unless the occupant must vacate the property to reside in a nursing home or becomes deceased, in which case the grant is immediately forgiven.
 Rehabilitation Assistance Program (RAP) Provides low-to-moderate income persons owning homes in the City of Albany up to \$5,000 for substantial repairs to housing.
 Assistance is in the form of a deferred grant to be forgiven over a 3 year period.
 Rehabilitation Assistance Program II (RAP II) Similar to RAP as described above; however, is available for those with incomes up to 125% of the HUD guidelines.
-Tenant Assistance Rehabilitation Program (TARP) Provides owners of buildings with low-income tenants assistance of between \$4,000 and \$20,000 per unit via a prorated deferred loans with a length of between 5 and 15 years.
+Tenant Assistance Rehabilitation Program (TARP) Provides owners of buildings with low-income tenants' assistance of between \$1,000 per unit and \$4,000 per bedroom per unit via prorated deferred loans with a length of between 5 and 15 years.
 TARP requires owner funds be invested as well.
-Choose Albany Encourages diverse home ownership within the City of Albany.
-Maximum assistance is 8% of the purchase price up to \$15,000.
+Choose Albany Encourage diverse home ownership within the City of Albany.
+Assistance is up to \$6,000.
 Loans are repayable at 0% interest over 10 years and are subject to certain conditions.
+Vacant Building Rehabilitation Program (VBRP) Assists with the rehabilitation of vacant/abandoned residential properties with up to \$50,000 of gap funding provided in the form of a grant/forgivable loan.
+Home Owner Rehabilitation Program (HORP) Provides up to \$30,000 per building for low to moderate income owner-occupied housing within Neighborhood Strategy Area's (NSAs) with rehabilitation or improvements.
+Lead-Based Paint Program Identifies and controls LEAD-based paint hazards in eligible rental and owner-occupied housing units.